RichardHoa/RichardHoa.github.io/_pages/about.md

 Why do this blog exits?

-It exists as a way for me to document my stipud (stupid) adult journey.
-That's it.
+It exists as a way for me to document my adult journey, all the thoughts and observations

-Just read my posts, why do you care about my profile at all?
+I'm currently a first year student at one university in Vietnam with an intended CS major.